totten/bknix/doc/nix-shell.md

 ## Quick Version

-This document can be summarized as three steps (four commands):
+This document can be summarized as a few small commands:

 ```
 me@localhost:~$ git clone https://github.com/totten/bknix